LEGO® Insiders Weekend is coming! 11/23 to 11/24Learn more

 From rough-and-tumble to fantasy adventures, did you know there are 16 unique styles of play to discover?
 Let’s dive in and play!

 When we say there are different kinds of play, we’re not just talking about noisy or quiet (though each has its own charm!).
-The theory of the ways kids play is amazing, highlighting just how busy our little bees’ brains are while they’re working away at play.
+Let’s go through them all, all 16 of them!

 What are the 16 types of play?